-Indian Tourists are required to obtain Entry Permit for entry to Bhutan and getting an Entry Permit becomes a key attribute of planning your trip.
+Indian Tourists do not need a Visa but an Entry Permit for entry to Bhutan and thus getting an Entry Permit becomes a key attribute of planning your Bhutan trip.
 It becomes even more important since one has to obtain it on the spot prior to entering Bhutan.
-To help our fellow travelers, we are summarizing key questions about Bhutan Entry Permit below –
+To help our fellow travelers, we are summarizing common questions about Bhutan Entry Permit in this blog.

 Q. Tourists from which countries require an Entry Permit for Bhutan?

 Citizens of India, Bangladesh and Maldives are allowed to travel Bhutan by getting an Entry Permit/Pass and do not need a VISA.
 Tourists from all other countries require a Visa.
 Details in this blog apply for Indian tourists only.
-We hope process will remain same for citizens of Bangladesh and Maldives too.
+We hope process will remain more or less the same for Bangladesh and Maldives citizens too.

 Q. Places from where one can get the Entry Permit for Bhutan?